Managing Accommodation Requests

 Creating an Intermittent Flex Plan for your Course

-• NOTE: No student meeting is required prior to completing the form.
+- NOTE: No student meeting is required prior to completing the flex plan.
 Because the flex plan is based in the curriculum and could apply to any eligible student in the course, individual student conversations are not necessary prior to completing the form.
-While you are welcome to encourage students to meet with you to discuss accommodations, it should not be a prerequisite to you completing the flex plan form.
+While you are welcome to encourage students to meet with you to discuss accommodations, it should not be a prerequisite to you completing the plan.

-4. Students may follow up with you with questions or contact SLDS if they need individualized adjustments to the flex plan.
+Students may follow up with you with questions about your plan or contact SLDS if they believe they need individualized adjustments.

 Default Plan Option

-While completing the flex plan form, you may choose to opt-in to SLDS’s “default flex plan”.
-The default plan outlines a baseline of flexibility that should work for many traditional lecture courses.
-We encourage you to create custom flex plans for courses with significant hands-on or interactive components, such as labs and clinical.
+While completing the flex questionnaire, you will see that it automatically loads with the “default plan” options identified and pre-selected.
+The default plan outlines a baseline of flexibility that should work for most traditional lecture courses.
+However, we encourage you to create custom flex plans for courses with significant hands-on or interactive components, such as labs and clinical.
 The default plan is as follows:

 Parameters for Intermittent Flex Plans

-• Troubleshooting/Conflict: Under no circumstances are students solely responsible for the resolution of conflicts arising from disability-related absences.
+- Troubleshooting/Conflict: Under no circumstance are students solely responsible for the resolution of conflicts arising from disability-related absences.
 Please contact SLDS if a conflict or disagreement occurs.

 Note: Flex plans are NOT intended to provide...